Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 Need a vegan chilli recipe instead?

 My take on the classic Chilli Con Carne is full of rich, smoky flavour from dried chipotle chillies and smoked paprika.
+If you can't find chipotle chilli, regular chilli powder or flakes can be used instead.
 This chilli is best made in advance to allow the flavours to develop.

 Ingredients